Zirochkaa/gif-sender-bot/README.md

    ```shell
    cp app/.env.template app/.env
    ```
-4. Setup MongoDB.
-You have few options:

-    4.1. you can use any already existing MongoDB (in docker, in any cloud provider, etc.):
-      1. create new database;
-      2. update `DATABASE_URL` in `.env` file;

-    4.2. you can set up MongoDB locally.
-For example, you can use [this](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/) guide or any other guide.
+4. Fill `TELEGRAM_USERNAMES` in `.env` file - it should contain comma separated list of usernames (like `username1,username2,username3`) to which bot will respond.
 5. Obtain Telegram Bot Token by creating Telegram Bot.
 [Here](https://core.telegram.org/bots/tutorial#obtain-your-bot-token) (`Obtain Your Bot Token` section) is a guide on how to do it.
 Update `TELEGRAM_BOT_TOKEN` in `.env` file.
-6. If you want to receive logs notifications (when user takes medication or when new user starts using bot) you need to fill `TELEGRAM_CHANNEL_ID` in `.env` file and you will receive logs notifications in telegram private channel.
-[Here](https://stackoverflow.com/a/56546442/7365971) is guide on how to obtain telegram private channel id.
-Update `TELEGRAM_CHANNEL_ID` in `.env` file.
-7. This app uses a webhook approach to processing bot updates.
+6. This app uses a webhook approach to processing bot updates.
 In order to do it your localhost has to be put on the internet.
 You can achieve this by using [ngrok](https://ngrok.com).
 You need to [install](https://ngrok.com/download) it and run:
    ```shell